FreAK19/CSS3-examples/README.md

-Simple examples CSS use today
+Simple examples of CSS3
 ==========
-## Library of CSS effect based on animation, transition and transformation
+### Library of CSS effect based on animation, transition and transformation

 ************
 Everything that you need to do its clone this repository.
+'git clone <this repository>'

 ![example-photo](photo.png)